Rate this page:

 The Java APIs are primarily used when building a P2 plugin.
 Similar to the REST APIs, each of the Jira Server applications have a Java API.

 Webhooks are outgoing messages from Jira that allow your plugin or integration to react to events, like someone transitioning an issue or closing a sprint.
-Like the REST APIs, there is a set of platform-level webhooks and additional advanced webhooks for Jira Software and Jira Service Desk.
+Like the REST APIs, there is a set of platform-level webhooks and additional advanced webhooks for Jira Software and Jira Service Management.